 At the upper end of the budget spectrum is Hacienda Cusin, a restored 17th century estate with lovely gardens and plenty of art.
 It’s located just outside of town in San Pablo de Lago, near the lake.
 But it’s the kind of hotel that is a sight to see itself, both inside and out.
 Rooms are going to cost you around $100 and up.
 Check Rates or Read Reviews.

 There are also plenty of homestay possibilities in the villages around Otavalo.
 These are a great option for providing direct income to locals and getting deeper, more immersive exposure to their culture.
 Runa Tupari Homestay Lodge is a community-run tour company that offers homestay options in Cotacachi (about 20 minutes from Otavalo).
 They also have volunteer programs and guided tours.
 Check Homestay Options.

 In a world consumed with technological advancement and modernization, the people of Otavalo have staked a claim to conserve their culture.

-The language, the art, the music, the unity all has value.
-Those Otavaleños who have found success through their skills return to share an appreciation for their culture, teaching younger generations about their uniqueness.
+The language, the art, the music, the unity— all has value.
+Those Otavaleños who have found success through their skills return to share an appreciation for their culture, teaching the younger generations about their uniqueness.

-Many indigenous populations around the world struggled with colonial exploitation, and have since become reliant on aid programs from developed nations.
-But the people of Otavalo have managed to chart their own route to survival.
-Best of all, they’ve done it by embracing who they truly are as a people rather than adopting new cultural identities.
+Many indigenous populations have struggled after colonialism and have since become reliant on aid programs from developed nations.
+But the people of Otavalo have managed to locate their own route to survival.
+Best of all, they’ve done it by embracing who they truly are as people rather than adopting new cultural identities.

-There’s a bright future ahead for Otavalo, Ecuador, but this future is intrinsically connected to its past.
+There’s inarguably a bright future ahead for Otavalo, Ecuador.
+But this future is intrinsically connected to its past.
 Otavalo has always been a place filled with art, music, and literature.
-And centuries after the arrival of the Inca and Spanish, the Otavaleños remain a people who thrive by keeping their cultural traditions alive. –Jonathon Engels; photos by Emma Gallagher
+And even now, centuries after the arrival of the Inca and Spanish, the Otavaleños remain a people who thrive by keeping their cultural traditions alive. –Jonathon Engels